-However parents of all students had access to smartphone – so we decided to leverage on remote teaching through Whatsapp video.
-We expected all children to have different interests and strengths and felt 1-1 conversations will be the best way to start.
+However, parents of all students had access to smartphone – so we decided to leverage on remote teaching through WhatsApp video.
+We expected all children to have different interests and strengths and felt one to one conversations will be the best way to start.
 It is more a conversation between the faculty and the student than a “class”.

-We focused on interests of the child, environment, and English communication.
+We focused on exploring Interests of the child, Environmental Studies, and English communication.
 We decided to defer mathematics till classes start – as we believe the fun with mathematics can be drawn out best in face to face conversations.
-Of course we will be forced to re-look at our decision if the resumption of school keeps extending.
-It is difficult to predict and plan too far ahead at the moment, but we can be agile in responding to the changing needs.
+With the extension of locked down condition, we changed our decision and started offering mathematics education from 3rd week of June.
+It was difficult to predict and plan too far ahead in March, but we were agile in responding to the changing needs.